Grant Application

 CLUE Program Enhancement and Graduate Student Support

 Purpose: To support research and extension projects and graduate student activity related to the mission of the Center for Land Use Efficiency including projects related to agricultural and urban land use.
 Projects that involve collaboration among center faculty, affiliates, and state and county specialists are strongly encouraged.
-Proposals that move ideas forward with the Future Urban Landscapes of Florida are also encouraged.
+Proposals that move ideas forward with the Future Urban Landscapes of Florida will be prioritized.

 Eligibility